galanakis/QMCSGF/README.md

 which is also found under doc/1209.0946.pdf.

 ### Compilation
-To compile the program you need intel's Math Kernel library and ruby's rake.
+To compile the program you need Intel's Math Kernel library and ruby's rake.
 If the MKLROOT variable is defined in the shell and the icc compiler is present, simply typing rake should be able to compile the program.
 If there are errors try to start by tuning the following line (works on OS X):